axelvaldez/radical-companies/_posts/radical-model/2023-01-18-the-radical-seed.markdown

     </tr>
    </table>
   </div>
  <p>How this is implemented will depend on each community.
 Will anybody say anything when they are making a decision away from decentralization?
-Will they notice, and say sometihing, that a certain decision is taking them away from transparency?</p>
+Will they notice, and say something, that a certain decision is taking them away from transparency?</p>

 <h1>A Baby</h1>
  <p>Eventually, driven by co-ownership, they will gravitate farther away from rules.
 Instead, governance will have to adapt to it.
 It&rsquo;s like a baby, you hope for the best, but they learn what they learn.
 Each will grow up differently.</p>